Social MediaRight of PublicityMotion Picture &

 Television ProductionCopyrightLitigationIFTA ArbitrationDefamationLoan Out Company

 Natalie talks about her journey from sitting in front of her living room TV, as a 5-year old immigrant, learning English by watching the news, to being on TV and reporting the news.
 Her passion and persistence offer an example to other Influencers about how you can accomplish anything you set your mind to.
 We talk the future of News and how Journalism is aided and impacted by Social Media.

-A transcript of the episode follows:
+A transcript of the full interview follows: